NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

 ###### How do we choose the right frequency for analog-digital conversion?

-The frequency should always be twice the frequency of the anolog signal being read in to prevent aliasing.
+The frequency should always be twice the frequency of the analog signal being read in to prevent aliasing.
+Aliasing is when our freqency is too great, and we read in data points from different parts of different peaks of wave, and create a wave that has a period that is far larger than usual.

 ###### Why do we take 3 samples for USART in AVR?